Medical Imaging (MI)

 Externships

 Students are scheduled in clinical rotations to develop the necessary skills for a career in Medical Imaging.
-The Externship Courses provide students with hands-on experience while gaining additional knowledge and instruction from professional technologists.
+The externship courses provide students with hands-on experience while gaining additional knowledge and instruction from professional technologists.

 The clinical sites established for the program are located across the state of Iowa.
-Clinical site travel is required for MRI Externship Courses MI460 and MI480 and for CT Externship Courses MI445 and MI465.
+Clinical site travel is required for MRI externship courses MI460 and MI480 and for CT externship courses MI445 and MI465.
 If available, students will be assigned to a clinical site closest to their home of residence.
 Students are responsible for their own transportation to the clinical sites.
-(Degree seeking students who elect to take PH460 and PH476 in place of the Externship Courses will not be scheduled in clinical rotations)
+(Degree seeking students who elect to take PH460 and PH476 in place of the externship courses will not be scheduled in clinical rotations)

 Students can choose to find their own clinical site location.
 In this case, it is the student's responsibility to get approval from their desired clinical site.